 Faculty development (University): Information on University programs for teaching-related projects, summer and semester-long faculty development grants can be found here.
 Be aware that many deadlines for summer and full-year faculty development opportunities are in the Fall semester, often in early November.

 Travel funds (college): The College of Arts and Sciences offers funds to support faculty travel to academic conferences and other travel related to their faculty positions.
-Read information and the travel request form.
 Travel requests for the fiscal year ending on June 30 are typically due by April 15 of that year.
 You'll need to log into Nexus using your Xavier login credentials in order to access this form.

 The meetings held during Commons Hour (Mondays at 3:00-4:15) bring together different constituents to discuss issues of importance.
 You will meet colleagues from across the college and the university at these meetings.